ikenna/AcmePetSupplies/discovery.md

 # API product name
 Product Catalog API

-# Job Stories (core problem solving benefit)

-When I need a product to care for my pet, I want to discover a great range of products in that category with quality reviews, so I can chose which I like.

 # API Consumer
 The end user is a customer browsing Acme Pet Supplies products in order to make a purchase.
 They may do this via 3 main channels:
 1. The Acme mobile app (Acme channel)
 2. The Acme web store (Acme channel)
 3. An affiliate's store.

+# Job Stories (core problem solving benefit)

+When I need a product to care for my pet, I want to discover a great range of products in that category with quality reviews, so I can chose which I like.

-# Digital capabilities
+# User tasks
 - Browse for pet products in the Acme catalog.
 (MVP)
 - Search for pet products in the Acme catalog.
 (Phase 2)